 It was necessary to come up with recipes that made alcohol more palatable.
 Bartenders added honey to gin and lemon juice to invent the Bee's Knees cocktail.
 Citrus fueled the creation of mixed drinks like the Gin Rickey and Sidecar.
 Sugar cubes and simple syrup became common ingredients in cocktails served during Prohibition.

 After WWII, cocktails were the drink of choice for celebrations of all kinds.
-A booming economy and the emergence of the middle class meant that cocktail hours and entertaining guests at home became common.
+A booming economy and the emergence of the middle class meant that cocktail hours, happy hours, and entertaining guests at home became common.
 The mix of drinks available meant people could host and offer new types of drinks to their friends.

 The Modern Age

 Many modern mixologists incorporate bitters and shrubs into their cocktails to add balance and depth to the flavoring.
 Another practice is the creation of small-batch brands that utilize regional flavors in their mixed drinks.
 All these practices come together to create new drinks and bring the delights of unique mixed drinks to anyone and everyone looking for something new.

 Frequently Asked Questions About What Is a Mixologist